František Ventura

-František Ventura (13 August 1894 in Vysoké Mýto – 1 December 1969 in Prague) was a Czech equestrian who competed in the 1928 Summer Olympics.
+František Ventura (13 August 1894 in Cerekvice nad Loučnou – 1 December 1969 in Prague) was a Czech equestrian who competed in the 1928 Summer Olympics.

 In 1928, he and his horse Eliot won the gold medal in the individual jumping competition.
 The Czechoslovak jumping team did not finish the team jumping competition, because one of their riders was disqualified in the individual competition.